Avast SecureLine VPN Review 2026: Is It The Best VPN From an Antivirus?

 Speed tests

-• Speed test results: Avast SecureLine VPN dropped our download speeds by an average of 58%.
+• Speed test results: Avast SecureLine VPN decreased our download speeds by an average of 1%.

-We tested Avast SecureLine on a PC laptop running Windows 11 from a physical location in the U.S. Our baseline speed was the following:
+We tested Avast SecureLine VPN on a PC laptop running Windows 11 from a physical location in the U.S. Once we established a baseline speed, we connected to servers worldwide to determine how much Avast would impact this baseline.

 Test type No VPN US to US US to CA US to EU US to AU

-Note that our latency increased as the location of our server got farther and farther away.
+Aside from the U.S. server, our latency increased as the location of our selected server got farther and farther away from our physical location.
 Latency is another factor that impacts how your internet performs.
-It refers to how long it takes data to travel back and forth between points, like when you perform an action to play a video game.
+It refers to how long it takes data to travel back and forth between points, such as when you perform an action in a video game.

 Netflix tests

-• Netflix test results: Avast SecureLine passed its Netflix tests.
+• Netflix test results: Avast SecureLine VPN unblocked Netflix U.S., Canada, U.K., and Australia.

 US to US US to CA US to UK US to AU